-Just like our style director, Naomi deMañana, suggests doing with old, overused napkins, you can dye your fabric placemats a darker color to disguise discolorations.
+Just like stylist Naomi deMañana suggests doing with old napkins, you can dye your fabric placemats a darker color to disguise discoloration.
 It’s one of just seven creative ways Domino editors have thought of in order to give overused linens a new lease on life.
 Other DIY-friendly suggestions include using your cloth as wrapping paper or covering old baskets.

 The Last Word

 Fun or fancy—but always functional—the best placemats can quickly dress up your table settings to elevate the everyday and add a punch of personality.
 Our favorites prove this formal decorative accent can be chic and not too fussy at the same time.
 All you need is a bright color or playful pattern to cheer up a casual meal and make your table pop, no matter what’s on the menu.